 - Studies not published in peer-reviewed journals may be used to substantiate claims if they would be considered properly designed and controlled by experts in the field;

-- Always consider the test subjects, does, dosage form, route of administration, formulation, total length of exposure, frequency of exposure, study population and results when making representations and disclosures;
+- Always consider the test subjects, dose, dosage form, route of administration, formulation, total length of exposure, frequency of exposure, study population and results when making representations and disclosures;

 - Studies should test the same amount of ingredient as is found in the advertised product;